Earn an M.A. degree in this innovative, accelerated program of study

-It is expected that students who can devote themselves to the MHS program full time will complete their studies in three terms (i.e., two semesters and one summer or three semesters).
+It is expected that students who can devote themselves to the MHS program full time will complete their studies in three semesters (i.e., two semesters and one summer or three semesters).
 However, the length of the program will be flexible to accommodate the needs of different constituencies.

 The MA requires a written examination, tailored to the student’s specific course of study, requiring the student to integrate material from the different disciplines.
 The MHS Director, in consultation with the MHS Curricular Committee, will appoint an examination committee consisting of the student’s adviser and two other faculty members, at least one of whom must be from a field different from the adviser’s.
 The examination committee will write up the exam, which the student will take during his or her last semester of study (or last summer session) and no later than the week of final exams.

-submission/index.php).
+The non-thesis option allows students to develop a diverse range of skills by taking 30 credit hours of coursework.
 Students in the non-thesis option will submit for evaluation by the MHS Curriculum Committee one course paper demonstrating their ability to integrate approaches from different disciplines.